edofic/blog/posts/2012-09-27-creating-a-language-7a.markdown

 ---
-title: Making a programming language: Part 7a - objects
+title: Making a programming language Part 7a - objects
 ---

 [Table of contents](/posts/2012-08-29-creating-a-language-1.html),